lukmanr/CLVPipelines/pipelines/README.md

   - **Load transactions** loads a CSV file with sales transactions in a staging GCS table.
   - **Prepare query** generates the feature engineering BigQuery query by substituting placeholders in the query template with the values passed as the pipeline's runtime arguments.

-## Batch predict pipeline
+## CLV Batch predict pipeline

-Like the training pipeline, the batch predict pipeline uses historical sales transactions data as its input.
-The pipeline applies the trained CLV  model to generate customer lifetime value predictions.
+### Pipeline design

+The pipeline uses the same pre-processing and feature engineering steps as the training pipeline.
+AutoML Tables Predict is used for batch predictions.

+The below diagram depicts the workflow implemented by the pipeline:

 ### Pipeline design
 The below diagram depicts the workflow implemented by the batch predict pipeline.